 Together they have devised programmes of creative social events for adults (55+) in villages and towns in Mid Suffolk and Babergh.
 Whilst we are unable to meet face-to-face, the artists involved are delivering creative events on their blog site.
 For more information and to go to their site, Click HERE

-The Wellbeing team are offering a range of free online courses and webinars to support people feeling low in mood or stressed during this time.
+The Wellbeing Suffolk service is offering a range of free online courses and webinars to support people feeling low in mood or stressed during this time.
 The courses include:

 and much more...